You are browsing documentation for an outdated version.

 These flags are primarily intended for compatibility with older configuration

-(Kubernetes Ingress Controller before 0.10 had less strict class
+(Kong Ingress Controller before 0.10 had less strict class

 requirements, and it was common to omit class annotations).
 If you are creating